Change up how you exercise

-Oso is a 36,000+ sqft. bouldering, yoga, cardio, and fitness facility located near Uptown Dallas in the Design District.
-Oso offers exciting and challenging climbs for everyone from curious first-timers to experienced climbers.
+With 36,000+ sqft. bouldering, yoga, cardio, and fitness, there's always something new to do to get in great shape.
+Oso is located near Uptown Dallas in the Design District, offering exciting and challenging climbs for everyone from curious first-timers to experienced climbers.

 How It Works